The Buckner Retirement Services History

+In 1879, Buckner Retirement Services began among the least likely and most humble of backdrops: an orphans home in Dallas, Texas.
+Thanks to the Christ-like vision of Dr. Robert Cooke Buckner, the ministry that would one day become a leading provider of senior living and care was launched in tiny row houses along the rural edge of Buckner Orphans Home.
 Originally, these row houses served two purposes.
-They gave retired pastors and missionaries a place to enjoy retirement with dignity and comfort, while also providing children in the orphans’ home with grandparents to love and support them through their formational years.
+They gave retired pastors and missionaries a place to enjoy retirement with dignity and comfort while also providing children in the orphans’ home with grandparents to love and support them through their formational years.

 Eventually, in 1954, Buckner opened its first official retirement community, the Mary E. Trew Home in Dallas, located less than a mile from the original children’s home.
 In 1955, Buckner expanded its senior living ministry to Houston with the opening of Buckner Baptist Haven.

 Over the next five decades, Buckner Retirement Services continued to expand with senior living communities and senior care services across the state.

 In 1966, the Mary E. Trew Home in Dallas added the Buckner Ryburn Nursing Center and became known officially as Buckner Retirement Village.
 That community would be a staple of nonprofit senior living and care for Dallas-area seniors for more than 50 years until Buckner Retirement closed the community in 2016 to focus on growth initiatives and accommodate the shifting Dallas landscape.

 1970 added Buckner Villas in Austin to the Buckner family and further solidified Buckner as a leading provider of nonprofit senior living in Texas.